Easy47/dlim/README.md

 https://www.robots.ox.ac.uk/~vgg/data/parisbuildings/

 The Paris Dataset consists of 6412 images collected from Flickr by searching for particular Paris landmarks.

+## Queries

+Images used for queries HAVE to be in the static/upload folder.

 ## Tasks division